top of page

 Body image issues and body dysmorphia

-Many of us struggle with Body Image Concerns at one level or another, though this can become more serious, impacting our lives significantly, and body dysmorphic disorder (BDD) can become debilitating.
+Many of us struggle with body image concerns at one level or another.
 Our culture's focus on appearance and idealized body types can create immense pressure, leading to harmful self-criticism and mental health struggles.
-However, there are a number of psychological approaches designed to help you foster a healthier relationship with your body.
+For some people, these concerns can become more serious, significantly impacting their lives, and conditions such as body dysmorphic disorder (BDD) can become debilitating.
+Fortunately, there are several psychological approaches designed to help foster a healthier relationship with your body.

 Understanding Body Image

 Body image encompasses how we think, feel, and perceive our physical selves.
-A positive body image is about accepting and appreciating our bodies, while negative body image involves persistent dissatisfaction and shame.
+A positive body image involves accepting and appreciating our bodies, while a negative body image involves persistent dissatisfaction and shame.
 Poor body image can manifest in unhealthy dieting, excessive exercise, and a preoccupation with perceived flaws.

 Body Dysmorphic Disorder (BDD)